MatrixEditor/asn1c-bindings/doc/man/asn1c.man.md

 ## Stage Selection Options

 -E
-:   Run the parsing stage only.
-Print the reconstructed ASN.1 text.
+:   Run the ASN.1 parsing stage only.
+Print the reconstructed ASN.1 tre (text).

 -F
 :   Used together with **-E**,